cnu-infolab/cnu-infolab.github.io/index.md

 ## About InfoLab

+Our lab started at <a href="www.jbnu.ac.kr">Jeonbuk National University</a> in 2007 and moved to <a href="www.cnu.ac.kr">Chungnam National University</a> in 2022.
 Our research interests are in the field of data management, including query processing and optimization, text processing, and graph search and analytics.